NIO Business Model: How It Competes with Other EV Companies

 BYD is another Chinese counterpart that makes (NEVs) new energy vehicles along with commercial vehicles such as buses and Skyrail.

 Their NEVs sales in 2020 were 189,689 units, a 17.4% drop compared to 2019.

 In terms of vehicle deliveries and revenue, NIO is quite behind Tesla.
-But NIO is not playing a massive sales game rather their business model is quite different than Tesla.
-By introducing a subscription-based service, NIO is trying to generate other sources of revenue that focus on the long-term rather than a short-term period.
+But NIO is not playing a massive sales game like Tesla and other EVs.
+Besides premium electric vehicles, the NIO business model consists of providing charging solutions, a subscription-based service, and other personalized services to make an ecosystem for its customers.
+NIO is trying to generate other sources of revenue that focus on the long-term rather than a short-term period.

 NIO’s Future Outlook

 If you look closely, you would find that NIO is not aiming to be like Tesla.
 Its business model is quite diverse rather than depending only on electric vehicles.

 NIO is aiming for an Apple-like Ecosystem where its consumers get used to NIO and its services such as Battery swapping or BaaS so much that they become their lifetime customers.

 Apple has loyal customers and it’s one of the reasons for their increasing revenue.
 The same goes for NIO too.
 With the NIO ecosystem, it plans to acquire a customer for a lifetime to grow its revenue rather than depend on car sales.

 NIO subscription services like BaaS and NAD bind a user from the company.
 NIO’s model was also attractive enough to involve even the Chinese government.
 The Chinese government is a big believer in the big picture and they can sense the major opportunity NIO offers to enlarge its EV market.